Child Custody Modifications in Ohio

 If the requirements of the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) are met, a trial court that makes decisions about parental rights and responsibilities keeps its authority over custody, care, and support matters for the children involved.
 According to Ohio law (R.C. § 3109.04(E)(1)(a)), custody orders can be changed if there is a significant change in circumstances and if the change is in the best interest of the child.
 If a shared parenting plan is no longer in the child's best interest, the court can end it under R.C. § 3109.04(E)(2)(c).

-Ohio law also outlines the standards for modifying custody orders
+Ohio law also outlines the standards for modifying custody orders.

 The court will not change a previous custody decision unless it finds that new facts have come up or that there were facts unknown at the time of the original decision.
 There must be a change in circumstances of the child, the child's residential parent, or either parent in a shared parenting plan.
 The modification must be necessary for the child's best interest.
 The court will keep the current residential parent unless a change is in the child's best interest and one of the following applies: